Skip to main content

 Summary

 The Summary sidebar section shows an outline of the contents of your PDF, written by RemNote AI.
-If your PDF has chapters and sections or other headings, the summary will be structured using those headings.
-If it doesn't, the AI will create headings based on the content of the document.
+If the PDF has chapters, sections, or other headings, the summary follows them; if it doesn't, the AI creates headings based on the content.
+Where Learn PDF walks you through the material section by section, the Summary gives you an overview of the whole document at once.

-You can use the summary to get a first high-level view of the document before trying to learn its contents.
-Or, for complex documents you only want to skim, you can read primarily from the summary and hop over to the PDF when you see something interesting.
-Click on the page number next to a point in the summary to scroll to the exact point the idea is found in the PDF:
+You can use the summary to get a high-level view before you start learning the details.
+Or, for a complex document you only want to skim, you can read mostly from the summary and hop into the PDF whenever something catches your eye.
+Click the page number next to a point to scroll to exactly where that idea appears in the PDF.

 When you create AI flashcards from a PDF, the AI cites its source in a pin.
-Click on the pin to see the original in the PDF view:
+Click the pin to see the original sentence in the PDF:

 Highlights